The 2025 Precision Intent Whitepaper is here

 What Happens When You're Too Late

-We recently looked at go-to-market data across 110+ Customer Support and Live Chat SaaS vendors.
+We recently looked at go-to-market data across 154 Customer Support and Live Chat SaaS vendors (MarketSizer data, 2022-2025).

 🕑 Renewal windows are shrinking.